 Wrap-Up is the next most important step, so we expect to see around 30% of billed hours spent in Wrap-Up (about 2.5 hours for each 8-hour shift.)
 The remaining 20% of a shift is generally spent In-Review, plus additional On-System Work (e.g., updating the CRM.)

 Some variation is normal, but you notice that a contractor's hours are drastically different from these percentages (for instance, only 10% of time spent On Call), we recommend speaking to your contractor to see if they are experiencing difficulty or confusion.
-Of course, these estimations are based on a "standard" shift and do not account for any Training or Off-System Work hours.
+Of course, these estimations are based on a standard Talent & Tech shift and do not account for any Training or Off-System Work hours.

 Commissions or Other Bonuses

 Some clients prefer to offer performance-based commissions or bonuses to motivate contractors.
-These cannot be tracked via our regular Status system, and must be reported to our Billing team manually.
-Please email firstname.lastname@example.org prior to Tuesday to report any additional payments your contractors are owed for the previous pay period.
+These cannot be tracked via our regular status system, and must be added to your weekly invoice manually.
+You can do this within the platform by navigating to Workforce > Invoice History.

 Corrections or Alterations

 Our system is designed to be intuitive and accurate, but mistakes or misunderstandings can occasionally happen.
-If you have questions or corrections regarding your contractors' compensation, please reach out to email@example.com.
+If agents accidentally work for more time than was approved, you have the ability to adjust these hours directly on your weekly invoice.
+If you have questions or corrections regarding your contractors' compensation, please reach out to firstname.lastname@example.org.